SangY00n/CSED353_Computer_Network/writeups/assn0.md

 Assignment 0 Writeup
 =============

-My name: [your name here]
+My name: Oh SangYoon

-My POVIS ID: [your povis id here]
+My POVIS ID: dbs1367

-My student ID (numeric): [your student id here]
+My student ID (numeric): 20200220

-This assignment took me about [n] hours to do (including the time on studying, designing, and writing the code).
+This assignment took me about [4] hours to do (including the time on studying, designing, and writing the code).

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: 42d89f1196

 - Optional: I had unexpected difficulty with: [describe]